 - Social Distancing will be observed where possible (current distance is determined by the Government)

 - Group sizes are not restricted, but Groups will not be permitted to mix and members of each group will be consistent each week (where possible)

 - Make adjustments for young people and adults vulnerable or affected by COVID, and consult to make sure return plans are accessible and inclusive

 The Group will be adopting a phased approach to returning to face-to-face Scout meetings and activities.
 This process is in line with government-approved Youth Sector Guidance and is broken down into four readiness levels which are set by The Scouts nationally for each country and region.
 The matrix below shows the activities which are permitted at each readiness level (yellow highlights indicating the 3rd September changes:

 For each readiness level a risk assessment will be created by the Group, this assessment must be approved by the Group Executive Committee and the District Commissioner or their representative(s).
 As the readiness level changes a new risk assessment will be required, should the readiness level revert back to the previous level The Group will revert to previous practices and risk assessment.
 The risk assessment will be continuously reviewed.
 The current readiness level can be found on The Scouts website and at the top of this page.

-We are currently in the processes of completing our return to Scouting action plan.
-Please see our updates page for details of what has changed.
+Please see our updates page for details of what has changed as this part of the website is regularly updated.
 Documents can be viewed below and they are approved their status will change

 - Action Plan and Revised Procedures